PMeghaSaiSree/Practice/README.md

-# Practice
+# Practise
-This is a Practice Repository
+This is a Practise Repository